Could you give the financial support to provide a young person with 12 months of learning, and help them on their pathway to employment?

 - Opportunities for our students to attend work experience with you or to become trainees/apprentices with you

 - Invitation to attend the annual Students’ Awards event

-- 50% discount on tickets for our annual dinner with our Foundation Player Ambassadors (up to four tickets)
+- Priority booking period for our annual dinner with our Foundation Player Ambassadors

-- 50% discount for our Founder 15 Coaching Skills & Leadership Skills Workshops, delivered by our Volunteer Leadership and Development Consultants Doug Ferguson & Mel Hayward
+- Priority booking period for our Founder 15 Coaching Skills & Leadership Skills Workshops, delivered by our Volunteer Leadership and Development Consultants Doug Ferguson & Mel Hayward

 We are incredibly grateful for any support you can give; it helps us to change lives and create positive futures.